philippeitis/cpsc312-project/README.md

 The software development industry continues to grow and with it so does the demand for programmers.
 Many companies require their software developers to work harder and longer in order to increase productivity.
 This mismanagement can lead to overbearing crunch times, lowering workers' quality of life.
 Fortunately this industry is populated by adapters, innovators and outside the box thinkers who are ready to learn new technologies to make their workflows easier and more efficient.
 Modern IDEs already provide simple auto-complete as users type, and services like GitHub's Copilot try to help programmers quickly complete their programs by predicting their intent.
 FastFuncs is an evolution of these technologies, which gives programmers highly customizable, feature-rich code discovery and autocompletion tools, which avoid many of the pitfalls of existing tools.

-FastFuncs is a next generation programming assistant that helps users quickly find and compose functions to perform particular tasks, using state-of-the-art natural language processing techniques to interpret intent and search databases of functions.
+FastFuncs is a next generation programming assistant that helps users quickly find and compose functions to perform particular tasks, using state-of-the-art natural language processing techniques to interpret intent and search databases of functions, returning only the most relevant results.
 Users can quickly import their codebases into FastFuncs, with a variety of easy-to-use interfaces which can be adapted to any user's particular needs.
 Once this is done, they can:
 1. Search their entire codebase with FastFuncs' own predicates, and with their own predicates, with minimal effort
 2. Use a natural language description to automatically generate a sequence of functions to accomplish a particular task
 3. Provide code-completion which can take into account the surrounding context, including functions and documentation

-First, FastFuncs will find all possible chains of functions that will take a given input and produce a desired output.
-Then, using intelligent AI scoring algorithms and the user's description, FastFuncs will sort these options and suggest which newly created function is right for the user.
+FastFuncs not only makes it easy to quickly design novel functions, but also makes it possible to improve programs by finding better ways to transform inputs into outputs.
+Programmers can use this functionality to simplify their programs, or make them more efficient, reducing maintenance burden and costly software bugs.

-FastFuncs not only makes designing novel functions quick and easy, it can help improve programs by finding shorter ways to convert given inputs to desired outputs.
-This means that programmers can quickly and easily simplify their programs to improve their efficiency.
-It doesn't just make programming quicker and easier.
-FastFuncs will help make your programs faster and less complicated.
-Investing in your employees toolkit with the addition of FastFuncs will allow you to maximize their efficiency and, most importantly, their quality of life.
+Investing in your employees' tools with the addition of FastFuncs will allow your employees to maximize their efficiency and, most importantly, their quality of life.

 ## Minimal Viable Project